Baystation12/Baystation12-Lore/The Unathi.md

 ### A Short History

-Moghes used to be very marshy, green, almost jungle-like.
-The Unathi precursors were for all intents and purposes, also Unathi, but were not as aggressive as their current counterparts due to being far more technologically advanced.
-This society had functioning road systems, personal transport, advanced computer systems, currency, fashion, arts, culture, and nuclear weapons.
-The level of technology was around early 2000's human technology.
+Moghes was once a massive jungle of a world, with the poles and mountain ranges being the coldest places to find on the strange world.
+The Precursors were a different people to the Unathi of today, and were a far more aggressive species than the Unathi of today, which is surprising with how aggressive the Unathi themselves are.
+The Precursors had the technological level of mid-21st Century Earth before the near total extinction of life on the planet.

-Larger city states were still fractured as in modern Unathi society, but they lived in relative peace.
-Due to unknown causes, nuclear warheads were launched, causing a mass use of nuclear weapons.
+Cities were massive hubs, looking like the favels of Rio de Janeiro in the 21st century, with the functionality of a city armed to the teeth.
+Due to the warring of the different states, nuclear warheads launched across the world and knocked the world back a peg or seven.

-Bunkers, mostly near the equator, shielded some of the Unathi, preventing them from dying out as a species.
+Irradiation and evolution over hundreds and hundreds of years lead to the present day Unathi, a traditional, aggressive, reptilian people of a dying world.
 However, this crippled their technology and left then with a harsh environment with little population, radiation, and lack of clean water and food.
 This paved the way for the current Unathi lifestyle.

-The fact that the precursors were just Unathi is not well known, even among the Unathi.
-Common knowledge is that they were bipedal, and six to seven feet tall.
-Some scholars have theories as to what came before, but most of the history has been lost to history due to the changing priorities of survival.
+Most general history assumes that the precursors were not Unathi, but many have started coming to the false idea that they were.

 ### The Unathi Way of Life